 Following the program, several past presidents of the club were introduced, including Alice Kabo, of Cape Girardeau, MO.; Betty Wagner, Cynthia Lawder, Mildred Dial, Donna Ritter, Mary Alice Welge and Gwendy Garner, all of Chester.
 Each past president who attended the meeting was presented with a long stemmed red rose.

-Page 2 of 2 - Additional guests of the club were Deanna Vincent, Mardell Granger, Sandy Colvis, Jane Kruse, Jean Hille, Andrea Costilow, Nola Koch, Jo Koeneman, Donna Sauerhage, Mary Jane Gross, Rebecca Hillerman and Joyce Buch.
+Additional guests of the club were Deanna Vincent, Mardell Granger, Sandy Colvis, Jane Kruse, Jean Hille, Andrea Costilow, Nola Koch, Jo Koeneman, Donna Sauerhage, Mary Jane Gross, Rebecca Hillerman and Joyce Buch.
 All guests were invited to join the club.